Our top pick for

 TTM: trailing 12 months

 There are currently 1.8 million Surgery Partners shares held short by investors – that's known as Surgery Partners's "short interest".
-This figure is 7% up from 1.7 million last month.
+This figure is 1.5% down from 1.8 million last month.

 There are a few different ways that this level of interest in shorting Surgery Partners shares can be evaluated.

 Surgery Partners's "short interest ratio" (SIR) is the quantity of Surgery Partners shares currently shorted divided by the average quantity of Surgery Partners shares traded daily (recently around 384175.0533049).
 Surgery Partners's SIR currently stands at 4.69.
 In other words for every 100,000 Surgery Partners shares traded daily on the market, roughly 4690 shares are currently held short.

 However Surgery Partners's short interest can also be evaluated against the total number of Surgery Partners shares, or, against the total number of tradable Surgery Partners shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Surgery Partners's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 Surgery Partners shares in existence, roughly 20 shares are currently held short) or 0.0334% of the tradable shares (for every 100,000 tradable Surgery Partners shares, roughly 33 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Surgery Partners.

 Find out more about how you can short Surgery Partners stock.

 We're not expecting Surgery Partners to pay a dividend over the next 12 months.